Reviewed by Simon

 One of the authors I’ve been on the look-out for, for years, is Ursula Orange – entirely the responsibility of Scott (from the Furrowed Middlebrow blog) who has championed her in the past.
 But finding her novels was nigh-on impossible, and I more or less gave up hope.
 So I met, with joy, the prospect of three of Orange’s novels coming into print into the Furrowed Middlebrow series, published by Dean Street Press and curated by Scott.
 And it completely lived up to my expectations.

 The novel was published in 1941, and takes place in the midst of war on the home front – specifically, the issue of evacuation.
 Caroline Cameron lives with her husband John in London – Constance Smith lives in the rural idyll of Chesterford.
 A throwaway offer (but sincerely meant) is followed up upon, and Caroline moves to live with Constance.
-Also in the house: Constance’s husband Alfred (a chauffeur made good, and with an enormous chip on his shoulder about having coming up in the world), occasionally Alfred’s sister, and another mother with a baby, who’s come from the London working class and is unstintingly vague and ungrateful about being welcomed into Constance’s home.
+Also in the house: Constance’s husband Alfred (a chauffeur made good, and with an enormous chip on his shoulder about having coming up in the world), occasionally Alfred’s sister, and another mother and baby who’ve come from the London working class and is unstintingly vague and ungrateful about being welcomed into Constance’s home.

 Constance is one of this wonderful and rare characters: somebody who is very good, and not at all annoying.
 She is kind and humble – worrying about the people around her; completely selfless – and was once a social worker.
 There’s a lovely scene towards the beginning where the billeting officer, wearied by the village’s lack of interest in evacuees, is pleasantly surprised by Constance’s willingness to take people – it feels like a wonderful antidote to the spite of Evelyn Waugh’s Put Out More Flags.